 SPECIALS exclusive use of all camps & hides

-and 5 flights with extra luggage allowance
+including flights with extra luggage allowance

 This tour offers you a unique perspective on the African wildlife, as our main focus is photography from sunken hides.
 This means you will be shooting just above water level!
 The photographic hides are built to maximize the photographic potential of the animals that visit them.
 They have been positioned with consideration of the angle of the sun, the background and the angle which the viewer occupies in relation to the animals and birds.
 There are multiple hides on each location that we visit, and we’ve arranged exclusive use of all hides on the reserve for our group.
 This means everyone has the opportunity to shoot a lot of different shots from different angles and with different backgrounds.
 We will work with a rotation schedule to give everyone a chance to be in the various hides at different moments of the day.

 Although the focus of this tour is primarily on spending our time in the various hides, we also offer game drives, as we have the use of several private safari vehicles for our group as well.